joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/27/briefing/war-heat-cigarettes.html

 **After 88 Days of Censored News, TV and Chat, Iranians Are Coming Back Online**\
-`After three months, the government is letting people connect with the world again.
+`The government is letting people connect with the world after a near-total internet shutdown.
 But not everyone has access, and those who do wonder how long it will last.`\
 https://www.nytimes.com/2026/05/27/world/europe/iran-internet.html

 **A MAGA Victory in Texas, and the Trump Administration’s New Ebola Plan**\